-Zanzibar’s luxurious Mnemba Island Lodge stands on the private Mnemba Island...
+Mnemba Island Lodge stands on the private Mnemba Island ...

 Mnemba Island Lodge: Our full report

-The term 'barefoot luxury' might have been coined for Mnemba, a private, previously uninhabited island about 5km from the east coast of Zanzibar.
-At its centre is a tropical forest, home to nothing more dangerous than cute, spaniel-sized suni antelope and butterflies.
+The term 'barefoot luxury' might have been coined for Mnemba, a formerly uninhabited island just 2.5km from the north-east coast of Zanzibar.
+At the centre of this 12-hectare (30-acre) private island is a tropical forest, home to nothing more dangerous than butterflies and cute, spaniel-sized suni antelope.
+Mnemba Island Lodge is not cheap, but with lots of space, first-rate service, and one of the best beach locations in Africa, it is very good.

-The island's circular perimeter is about a kilometre of soft, powder-white coral sand - perfect for an hour's romantic stroll.
+The island's triangular perimeter is just a mile (1.6km) of soft, powder-white coral sand - perfect for an hour's romantic stroll.
 Turtles nest on the beach, subtle markers noting when guests can expect to discover the young hatchlings.
 Beyond the pristine beaches lies turquoise sea and some of Tanzania's best coral reefs.
-(It's often referred to as Mnemba Atoll, although this isn't technically correct as it's not at atoll, and in any case the reefs around it extend much further than they would if it were a coral atoll.)
+The island is often referred to as Mnemba Atoll, although this isn't technically correct as an atoll is a ring of old coral reefs enclosing a shallow lagoon.

-Mnemba Island Lodge (formerly Mnemba Island Club!) is the height of exclusivity.
-Ten very private bandas, made of hand-woven coconut palm and local timber overlook the beach from the forest's edge.
-These are large, airy and open-plan, but expect to find a few crabs scuttling across the immaculate mkeka-mat floors.
+Mnemba Island Lodge (formerly Mnemba Island Club) is the height of exclusivity.
+Eleven very private bandas, constructed from hand-woven coconut palm and local timber, overlook the beach from the forest's edge.
+These chalets are large, airy and very open-plan: expect to find a few crabs scuttling across the immaculate mkeka-mat floors.
 Furnished simply, but very tastefully, each banda has a huge bed, wooden furniture, and lots of comfortable sofas.
 A palm-covered walkway leads to a stylish timber and glass en-suite bathroom; showers are used to moderate the island's fresh water consumption.

 Mnemba's cuisine is predictably excellent, with plenty of fresh fruit and vegetables, and the flexibility to cater for individual needs exceedingly well.
 Candlelit dinners on the beach are the norm and fresh seafood commonly features on the menu.

-Ideal length of stay: At least 4 nights - but most stay longer.
+Ideal length of stay: At least 4 nights - but most visitors stay longer.

 Accessible by: Fly-and-Transfer